SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/Machine Learnning/solutions/Assignment_6/Assignment_6_task_6.3.md

 a noisy U-shaped curve may be covered by a model that can make a U-shaped curve but it's wideness may vary (being narrow to being nearly flat).
 This model too would fail to capture the ground truth, overfitting  to noise.

+**Bias-Variance-Tradeoff**: Ideally we want our model to be able to easily recognize regularities in training data but still generalize on unseen data.
-**Bias-Variance-Tradeoff**: Bias and variance have a unique relationship.
+Bias and variance have a unique relationship.
 When the complexity of a model increases it is able to fit the training data better and thus see a reduction in error.
 However, if the model complexity increases its variance also increases.
 Thus if we try to reduce the bias of a model we may inadvertantly increase its variance and when we try to increase a model's variance we may inadvertantly decrease its bias.